logux/docs/3-concepts/3-meta.md

 ## Meta Synchronization

-Logux synachronizes only 3 meta’s keys:
+Logux synchronizes only 3 meta’s keys:

 * `id`
 * `time`, but it will be changed to fix time difference between client and server